Transfer operators and topological field theory: Discussion

 The summation here is over the ground states only and we used that $Z|_{t\to\infty} = N_ge^{-t\mathcal E_g}$ with $N_g$ being the number of ground states and $\mathcal E_g$ being the ground states' eigenvalue.
 The exponential factor compensates for the same factor that comes from the time propagation of the ground states.

 Clearly, all the VEV's of $\mathcal Q$-exact operators vanish when the $\mathcal Q$-symmetry is not broken spontaneously and all the ground states are $\mathcal Q$-symmetric.
 This can be interpreted as though the DS forgets all the perturbations in the long-time limit.
 In the opposite situation of spontaneously broken $\mathcal Q$-symmetry, some (or rather most of) VEV's of $\mathcal Q$-exact operators do not vanish.
 Accordingly, this situation can be interpreted as though the chaotic DS does not forget the perturbations even in the limit of infinitely long temporal evolution.
-In this way, the ChT-SDE reveals the famous butterfly effect or the chaotic sensitivity to initial conditions/perturbations.
+In this way, the STS reveals the famous butterfly effect or the chaotic sensitivity to initial conditions/perturbations.

 It would not be surprising if it turned out that some of the VEV's of $\mathcal Q$-exact operators are of topological origin.
-If this is indeed true, the topological nature of such VEV's must be conceptually different from the instantonic topological invariants in the "instantonic" ChT's (see the discussion in Sec.\ref{BeyondInstantons}).
+If this is indeed true, the topological nature of such VEV's must be conceptually different from the conventional topological invariants of BPS observables on instantons (see the discussion in Sec.\ref{BeyondInstantons}).